tank-trax/vital/README.md

 make CONFIG=Release
 ```

-this will build the Standalone and VST3

 I have made every attempt to comply with Matt's wishes to remove all mention of "Vital", "Vital Audio", "Tytel" or "Matt Tytel" from the jucer and Makefile as well as take away any mention of or link to https://vital.audio, https://account.vital.audio or https://store.vital.audio

-The "Check for Updates" section has been removed from the About screen.
+Small tweaks include the "Check for Updates" section has been removed from the About screen and the "Download Content" button from the Pop-up window has aslo been removed.

+If any one would like to contribute to this build in a graphic design capacity (to change the allure or skin so that is is unique from Vital) I would welcome such changes with enthusiasm.

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.